Time-based one-time password: Algorithm

+otpauth:// URI scheme

+The URI mentioned in this section, encoded as a QR code.
+Many smartphones allow users to scan such codes and enroll them in an authenticator app, such as Google Authenticator.

+Some implementations of TOTP for smartphones allow users to scan QR codes to add HOTP and TOTP tokens to their authenticator apps.
+These QR codes contain Uniform Resource Identifiers (URIs) with the scheme otpauth://.

+TOTP otpauth:// URIs begin with otpauth://totp/ and must contain a label and secret.
+The label is encoded as part of the path, while the secret is encoded as query parameters.
+The URI may optionally contain other fields, such as the number of digits (which defaults to 6), the algorithm used (which defaults to SHA1), the period (which defaults to 30 seconds), and the issuer name.

+The secret is encoded as RFC 4648 Base32, with padding omitted.
+For example, the URI otpauth://totp/Wikipedian?secret=JBSWY3DPFQQHO33SNRSCC represents a TOTP token labeled "Wikipedian" with the secret Hello, world! encoded as ASCII.

 Security

 Unlike passwords, TOTP codes are only valid for a limited time.
 However, users must enter TOTP codes into an authentication page, which creates the potential for phishing attacks.
 However, due to the short window in which TOTP codes are valid, attackers must proxy the credentials in real time.

 TOTP credentials are also based on a shared secret known to both the client and the server, creating multiple locations from which a secret can be stolen.
 An attacker with access to this shared secret could generate new, valid TOTP codes at will.
 This can be a particular problem if the attacker breaches a large authentication database.